Advanced Techniques

 # Average gradients across devices

-grads = jax.tree_map(lambda x: jax.lax.pmean(x, 'batch'), grads)
+grads = jax.tree.map(lambda x: jax.lax.pmean(x, 'batch'), grads)

 optimizer.update(model, grads)